build-on-aws/content/posts/deploy-nginx-with-aws-cloudshell-and-lightsail/index.md

 $ aws lightsail put-instance-public-ports --cli-input-json file://ports.json
 ```

-**Step 3: Log into the server and deploy the web page**
+### Step 3: Log into the server and deploy the web page

-To login to the web server from the Cloudshell terminal download the credentials, or the [key-pair](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html?sc_channel=el&sc_campaign=wordpressonlightsail&sc_content=lightsailforwordpress&sc_geo=mult&sc_country=global&sc_outcome=pa&sc_publisher=amazon_media&sc_category=lightsail&sc_medium=body).
+To login to the web server from the CloudShell terminal download the credentials, or the [key-pair](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html?sc_channel=el&sc_campaign=post&sc_content=deploy-nginx-with-aws-cloudshell-and-lightsail&sc_geo=mult&sc_country=mult&sc_outcome=acq).
 First, make a directory to hold the credentials and then make a request for the key-pair.
 Set the file permission so that it is readable by only you.

 ```bash
 $ mkdir ~/.ssh